mstrozyn/geolocation/README.md

 cd out
 ./locate ../geolocation/database.csv
 ```
 The "locate" program maps the binary database file into process address space and all the search is done using pointer arithmetic.
-There is no separate data structures.
+There is no additional data structure.
-## Run the tests on the specific cpu to improve the cache hit:
+## Run the tests on the specific cpu to improve the cache usage:
 ```
 cd geolocation
 taskset --cpu-list 1 ./geolocation_test.py --executable ../out/locate --database ../geolocation/database.csv